scc-digitalhub/sdk-docs/docs/reference/objects/dataitem/crud.md

 ### New

-This function create a new entity and saves it into the backend.
+This function creates a new entity and saves it into the backend.

-::: digitalhub.entities.dataitem.crud
+::: digitalhub.entities
     options:
         heading_level: 6
         show_signature: false